apitoolkit/testkit/README.md

 APIKEY=mysecretapikey
 ```

+### Setting the Environment Variables Directly

-Setting environment variables directly is done via the command-line or the test environment.
-Here's an example of the command-line usage:
+Setting environment variables directly is done via the command line or the test environment.
+Here's an example of the CLI usage:

 ```sh
 APIKEY=SECRETAPIKEY testkit test --file test.tk.yaml
 ```

+### Utilizing Environment Variables

 To utilize environment variables in Testkit, you can access them using the following syntax: `$.env.<VAL>`, where `<VAL>` represents the name of the specific environment variable you want to use.
 This allows you to easily reference and incorporate the values of these environment variables within your test scripts, enabling greater flexibility and adaptability without hardcoding sensitive information or configuration details.
 Here's an example:

 ```yaml
 - title: Register